wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 And slew about two hundred of their warriors , leaving not a man to tell the tidings.

-22 For, lo ! when the savages of the wilderness commit great evils and transgressions against .the people of Columbia,
+22 For, lo ! when the savages of the wilderness commit great evils and transgressions against the people of Columbia,

 23 The great Sanhedrim of the people send out mighty armies against them, that are able to overthrow them, and make their towns a desolation, and lay waste their habitations.